 The NDPC is a partnership of several nationally recognized organizations whose membership is based on the urgent need to address counter-terrorism preparedness needs of the nation's emergency first responders within the context of chemical, biological, radiological, and explosive WMD hazards.
 At present, the NDPC forms the core of the NTED training program.
 Its members are responsible for training the majority of the responders who go through the NTED program.
 NDPC members include:

-- Energetic Materials Research and Testing Center (EMRTC) at New Mexico Institute of Mining and Technology (NMIMT): EMRTC provides specialized training that focuses on explosives and incendiary devices.
+- New Mexico Institute of Mining and Technology (NMT) EMRTC provides specialized training that focuses on explosives and incendiary devices.
 This training includes controlled detonations of improvised explosives providing responders first-hand understanding of and experience with a range of improvised explosive devices from letter bombs to vehicle bombs.

 Other Training Providers

 The following is a list of the other training partners who have developed or are developing training courses for NTED:

 - National Center for Disaster Preparedness, Columbia University (NCDP)

 The Naval Postgraduate School Center for Homeland Defense and Security (CHDS) has been the nation's premier provider of homeland security graduate and executive level education since 2002.
 NPS and the U.S. Department of Homeland Security are partnering to pioneer the development and delivery of homeland security education programs for governors, mayors and senior homeland security leaders from across a wide spectrum of disciplines in local, tribal, state and federal government, and the military.
 For more information on the Master's Degree program, Executive Leaders program and other resources including the Homeland Security Digital Library, please visit their website.

 - The University of Arkansas, Criminal Justice Institute (CJI)